René Roy (economist)

-He was the president of the Econometric Society in 1953 replacing Paul Samuelson.
+He became the president of the Econometric Society in 1953, replacing Paul Samuelson.

 Biography

-René Roy graduated from École polytechnique in 1914 and entered Corps of Bridges and Roads.
+Roy graduated from École polytechnique in 1914 and entered Corps of Bridges and Roads.
 He defended his doctoral dissertation in law in 1925.

-René Roy was injured in Chemin des Dames during the World War I when he was only 23 years old and become subsequently blind.
+He was injured in Chemin des Dames during the World War I when he was only 23 years old and become subsequently blind.

 He held the post of the Chair of Econometrics in Paris Institute of Statistics starting from 1931.